fafalone/tbKMode/README.md

 can support a few small projects, and will give you ideas about how to adapt the very unfriendly kernel mode code, which is very heavy on macros.

-**Note** Currently a bug in tB prevents minifilter drivers from working at all.
-I strongly suspect the
-         issue is importing from a file other than ntoskrnl.exe.
-So stick to that for now.